innobead/pygradle/README.md

 Create a simple Ptyhon Gradle Plugin to build and test Python project in a sandbox.

 # Features
-* Use Python virtualenv to build and test in sandbox.
+* Use Python virtualenv to test, build in sandbox.
 * Use Python pip requirements for dependency management
   * requirements.txt for compile/runtime dependencies
   * requirements-test.txt for test compile/runtime/buildtime dependencies
 * Use Python pytest library to test and do test coverage.
+* Be able to publish build to PyPi repository.

 # Usages
 Two commands are able to use.